 That is especially strong for mixed groups because not everyone needs to be in the exact same mode.

-If you want more distance, do not just drift in any direction.
-The cleaner plan is: start with the sports core, then continue via Hellbrunner Allee.
+If you want more distance, begin with the sports core and then continue via Hellbrunner Allee.
 That keeps the first half active and stops the second half from turning into a vague walk.

 On dry afternoons, this is often the strongest Nonntal combination.